E-commerce

 FAQ

-How many questions should a survey include?
+How many questions should you put in a survey?

-What response rate can you expect by method?
+Which response rate by method?

-In 2025: SMS 40–60%, face-to-face 57%, email 15–25%, in-app 20–30% (Retently, SurveySparrow).
-SMS has a 98% open rate but is best suited for short surveys (1–5 questions).
-Choose the channel based on your goal and audience.
+In 2025: SMS 40-60%, face-to-face 57%, email 15-25%, in-app 20-30% (Retently, SurveySparrow).
+SMS shows a 98% open rate but is best suited to short surveys (1-5 questions).
+Choose the channel based on your objective and your audience.

 Which method should you choose first?